 - Check it against your annual limit: $1,400 is well under $5,000, so it's paid in full — and your remaining limit drops to $3,600 for the rest of the policy year.

 One wrinkle changes the answer: carriers don't all run the steps in the same order.
 The method above is deductible-first — MetLife, for example, "subtracts your deductible first, and then applies your reimbursement rate," as do ASPCA and Embrace.
 Others use percentage-first: they multiply by your percentage, then subtract the full deductible — $2,000 × 80% = $1,600, − $250 = $1,350.
-Same inputs, $50 less, because you absorb the whole deductible yourself.
+Same headline settings, $50 less, because you absorb the whole deductible yourself.
 Embrace shows the same split on a $1,200 bill: $800 the deductible-first way versus $760 the percentage-first way.
-Healthy Paws, Lemonade, and Pets Best are commonly percentage-first, though the exact order can vary by policy form and state.
+Some forms used by carriers such as Healthy Paws, Lemonade, and Pets Best have used percentage-first calculations, but the exact order can vary by policy form and state.

 Two smaller things also trim the check: your covered bill may leave out line items like the exam fee or sales tax, so the number your percentage applies to can be lower than the total you actually paid.
 None of this is meant to discourage you — it's just the arithmetic, and once you've seen it run once it's easy to do on any quote.
 Before you enroll, read the actual policy documents — the sample policy, benefit schedule, and exclusions, not just the quote — for two things that shape your payout: which order the carrier uses, and whether exam fees count as covered.
 Carriers spell out how they calculate reimbursement, so confirm yours before you need it.